hatr1ck/ProgrammingBuddiesStarter/README.md

 4. If nobody already doing this same thing you can start working on it.

 **FAQ:**
+Q: Can I get access to repo?

+A: DM hatr1ck on discord.

 Q: What if I am new to web development.